Colonoscopy in San Jose, CA

 - Routine check-up if you have a family history of colon polyps or colon cancer

 It is suggested that all people undergo a routine colonoscopy around age 45 and every ten years thereafter to catch polyps before they turn cancerous.

 Prior to receiving a colonoscopy, the colon must be completely cleaned.
 Dr. Parrish will give you the following information to prepare for your procedure:

 - The day before the procedure you should eat a low-fiber breakfast.
 The rest of the day you should only have clear liquids, please see the instructions regarding which liquids are ok to drink.

-- The night before the procedure, you will take the Suprep or the Miralax solution.
+- The night before the procedure, you will take Suprep or SUTAB prep.
 You will drink half the solution the night before and half in the morning 3-4 hours prior to your procedure.

 - To avoid dehydration, drink plenty of fluids while preparing for your procedure.